Skip to main content

 Switch

-• the choice controls a function or setting that can be turned on or off
+• users need to turn a feature or setting on or off

-• content should be filtered, use Chip instead
+• content needs to be filtered, use chip instead

 Example